 Lab 1 – Hello Flow & Dev UI

-• Add the Quarkus Flow extension.
+• Create a Quarkus app and add the Quarkus Flow extension.

 1. Create the Quarkus project

-quarkus create app org.acme:hello-flow \
+quarkus create app org.acme:hello-flow --extension=rest-jackson

 cd hello-flow

-Add the Quarkus Flow extension to your project:
+Next, add the Quarkus Flow extension to your project:

 2. Create a minimal workflow